paytabscom/paytabs-android-library-sample/README.md

 val amount = 20.0

 val tokeniseType = PaymentSdkTokenise.NONE // tokenise is off
-or PaymentSdkTokenise .
-USER_OPTIONAL // tokenise if optional as per user approval
+or PaymentSdkTokenise.USER_OPTIONAL // tokenise if optional as per user approval
         or PaymentSdkTokenise .
 USER_MANDATORY // tokenise is forced as per user approval or PaymentSdkTokenise .
 MERCHANT_MANDATORY // tokenise is forced without user approval